annonch/DSSnet/README.md

 # DSSnet #

 ### Requirements for installation: ###
-* Ubuntu / Debian probably will work on windows and osx.. (not tested yet)
+* Ubuntu / Debian ...
+Should work on windows and osx.. (not tested yet)
 * Vagrant
 * Virtual-box
 * Windows (VM)

 ###  Use  ###
 * DSSnet combines a power grid simulator (OpenDSS) with a SDN emulator (mininet).
 The software is designed to get high fidelity results of smart grid networks that require both communication and power.
-* Version 2.0
+* Version 3.0

 ## How do I get set up? ##